 Ownership of Recordings

-CourseStream recordings are subject to intellectual policy guidelines as defined by the SF State Academic Senate.
+CourseStream recordings are subject to intellectual property guidelines for online instructional materials as defined by the SF State Academic Senate.

 Use of CourseStream should follow all University directives and guidelines for acceptable use of University resources and should be used for legitimate purposes as intended by the University.